UWSEDS/uwseds.github.io/syllabus.md

 collection: fall2020
 ---

-**Homework is due by 11:59pm on the Wednesday of the week where it is posted as "due".**
+**Homework is due by 11:59pm on the date that it is posted as "due".**

 | Monday | Tuesday | Wednesday | Thursday | Friday | Resources |
 |:---|:---|:---|:---|:---|:---|